 For example, if I’m trying to learn a new language, I might quiz myself with some vocabulary flashcards.
 I’m going to repeat all the cards I got wrong sooner than the ones I got right as I continue to add in new flashcards.

 Spaced repetition is a proven method to help you store new information as long-term memories, which means that it becomes second nature.
-Sure, some people have a photographic memory, but for the rest of us, we need multiple exposures to new information to learn it.

 7. Mnemonic Devices

 Who remembers ROYGBIV?
 Probably a lot of you.
 ROYGBIV is a mnemonic device that helps us easily (and quickly) remember the colors of the rainbow.

 Mnemonic devices help speed up learning by making memory encoding easier.
 It’s much easier for me to remember ROYGBIV than it is to remember all the colors.
 Then, the first letter of each color gives me a hint to make remembering the colors easier.

 So, if you’re having a slow learner moment, speed up by using mnemonic devices.

 Learning styles started to gain in popularity in the 1990s.
 Since that time, there’s never been definitive proof that someone’s preferred learning style (auditory, visual, kinesthetic, and reading/writing) improves learning outcomes.
 However, knowing which style you prefer can help you learn faster.